How to get there & route details

 - Turn right and walk along the tram stop and then turn left to cross Bahnhofbrücke (a bridge) and you are now at ‘Central’ tram stop.

-- Walk along Niederdorfstrasse (street).
-The Niederdorfstrasse is a cobblestone street that that is full of art galleries, shops, and cafes.
+- Walk along Niederdorfstrasse: a cobblestone street that is full of art galleries, shops, and cafes.

 - Follow the street for 850 meters until it turns into Münstergasse (alley).
-You then come to the famous Grossmünster cathedral.
+You'' then reach the famous Grossmünster cathedral.

 - Immediately after Grossmünster turn right onto Kirchgasse and take your first left onto Oberdorfstrasse.
-Follow along for 300 meters until you need to cross Rämistrasse (street).
+Follow along for 300 meters until you need to cross Rämistrasse.

 - Continue along this street (now called Stadelhoferstrasse) for 270 meters until you reach Stadelhofen train station.
 Turn right towards Lake Zurich.